AdobeDocs/campaign-classic.en/help/message-center/using/delivery-execution.md

 >
 >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, all transactional messages may also be sent with the Adobe Campaign Enhanced MTA for improved deliverability, throughput, and bounce handling.
 All impacts are the same as for standard marketing messages and they are detailed in the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html) document.

-## Transactional message log updates {#transactional-message-log-update}
+## Transactional message monitoring {#transactional-message-monitoring}

-When extracting transactional messaging delivery logs from the control instance, you may observe that the delivery ID associated with each broadlog ID changes every month.
+To monitor your transactional messages, check the delivery logs.
+Accessing the delivery logs is presented in [this section](../../delivery/using/monitoring-a-delivery.md#delivery-logs-and-history).

-This is because the [delivery logs](../../delivery/using/monitoring-a-delivery.md#delivery-logs-and-history) of the transactional deliveries sent from the execution instance are synchronized back to the control instance as follows.
+The transactional deliveries sent from the execution instance are synchronized back to the control instance as follows.

 <!--To access the delivery logs, see [this section](../../delivery/using/monitoring-a-delivery.md#delivery-logs-and-history).-->